bimalkaf/Android_ChatGPT/README.md

-# Android_ChatGPT
-This repository contains the source code for a chat application that uses the OpenAI API and OkHttp for API integration.
-The app allows users to chat with an AI model that uses OpenAI's GPT-3 language model to generate responses.
-Untitled design
-![Untitled design](https://user-images.githubusercontent.com/60041910/218378637-adf9bcbf-5c7e-4274-8491-1ebe2a28b396.gif)

 # EasyChatGPT - AI-Powered Chat App
 Welcome to EasyChatGPT - your AI-powered chat application!
 This app demonstrates real-time conversations with the OpenAI GPT-3 model using the OkHttp library for API calls.
 Below, we provide an overview of key files and features:
+![Untitled design](https://user-images.githubusercontent.com/60041910/218378637-adf9bcbf-5c7e-4274-8491-1ebe2a28b396.gif)

 ## Key Features